openbmc/openbmc/poky/documentation/migration-guides/migration-1.5.rst

 Other Changes
 -------------

-Following is a list of short entries describing other changes:
+Here is a list of short entries describing other changes:

 -  ``run-postinsts``: Make this generic.